H-lab-official/Privacy-Policy/README.md

 This Service may contain links to other sites.
 If you click on a third-party link, you will be directed to that site.
 Note that these external sites are not operated by us.
 Therefore, we strongly advise you to review the Privacy Policy of these websites.
 We have no control over and assume no responsibility for the content, privacy policies, or practices of any third-party sites or services.

+**TrueDepth API**

+Our apps make use of automatically collected information using the device camera and the TrueDepth API provided by Apple.
+The only use of this information is to track the user’s head and face so that the user can control the AR experience and the selfie filters by moving their device and their head.
+None of the information collected by the TrueDepth API ever leaves the user's device.

 **Children’s Privacy**

 These Services do not address anyone under the age of 13.
 We do not knowingly collect personally identifiable information from children under 13 years of age.
 In the case we discover that a child under 13 has provided us with personal information, we immediately delete this from our servers.
 If you are a parent or guardian and you are aware that your child has provided us with personal information, please contact us so that we will be able to do the necessary actions.